Soconusco: Spanish Conquest

-19th-21st centuries
+19th century, Mexican and Central American independence

 Soconusco's political status would be undecided for most of the rest of the 19th century.
 Mexico annexed Chiapas formally in 1824 and made its first formal claim to the Soconusco in 1825.
 That was not accepted by Guatemala or the ruling elite in Soconusco.
 In 1830, Central American troops entered the Soconusco to pursue a political dissident, but troops from the highlands of Chiapas countered their entrance.
 The first attempt to settle a border in the area occurred in 1831 with several others in the decades that follow but without success, in part because of political instability in Mexico.
-The Central American Republic dissolved between 1838 and 1840, leaving Guatemala to pursue claims to the Soconusco, which it did by declaring it part of the Quetzaltenango District in 1840.
+The Federal Republic of Central America dissolved between 1838 and 1840, leaving Guatemala to pursue claims to the Soconusco, which it did by declaring it part of the Quetzaltenango District in 1840.
 The population there favored inclusion into Guatemala.
 However, Antonio López de Santa Anna sent troops into Soconusco and the rest of Chiapas to press the population to formally unite with Mexico, which Soconusco did in 1842.

 More negotiations were attempted in 1877 and 1879, but a treaty was not signed by Mexico and Guatemala until 1882 to formalize a border.
 It split the Soconusco region, with the greater part going to Mexico.
 One reason behind the reaching of the agreement was concerns of the United States taking advantage of the continued instability between Mexico and the Central American states.
 However, Guatemala still made claims to the Soconusco until 1895.